FluxML/fluxml.github.io/_posts/2019-02-07-what-is-differentiable-programming.md

 > With four parameters I can fit an elephant, and with five I can make him wiggle his trunk. <br>– John Von Neumann

 The idea of "differentiable programming" is coming up a lot in the machine learning world.
 To many, it's not clear if this term reflects a real shift in how researchers think about machine learning, or is just (another) rebranding of "deep learning".
-This post clarifies what new things differentiable programming (or DP) brings to the machine learning table.
+This post clarifies what new things differentiable programming (or ∂P) brings to the machine learning table.

 Most importantly, differentiable programming is actually a shift _opposite_ from the direction taken by deep learning; from increasingly heavily parameterised models to simpler ones that take more advantage of problem structure.